5A Skills: Inserting and using intra-uterine balloon tamponade to treat postpartum haemorrhage

 Closely observe the patient for bleeding and signs of shock.
 The blood pressure and pulse need to be measured every 15 minutes and continuously check the amount of vaginal bleeding.

-If bleeding is not considerably decreased within ONE hour of insertion the tamponade test failed and surgical measures need to be considered.
+If bleeding is not considerably decreased within 15 minutes of insertion the tamponade test failed and surgical measures need to be considered.
 These could include:

 - Compression sutures.
 Remove the balloon prior to the insertion of compression sutures.
 The uterine balloon could again be inserted if haemostasis was not achieved with the compression sutures.